lspvic/jupyter_tensorboard/README.rst

 Installation
 ------------

+#.
+Be sure that tensorflow(-gpu)>=1.3.0 has been installed.
+If not, you should install or upgrade your tensorflow>=1.3.0 first, and tensorbaord is a dependency of tensorflow so that it is automatically installed.
+This package does not have a tensorbaord or tensorflow dependency because there are several versions of tensorflow, for example, tensorflow and tensorflow-gpu, if jupyter_tensorboard requires any version of the tensorflow, it will install the version and abrupt the environment.
+Any way, you must be sure you have tensorflow(-gpu) installed before install this package.

-1. Install the pip package.
-This should be as simple as
+#.
+Install the pip package.
+The python version must be the same as Jupyter: if you start jupyter notebook in python3, ``pip3`` may be used to install the package

-    ``pip install jupyter_tensorboard``
+    ``pip(3) install jupyter_tensorboard``

+    **NOTE:**

+    The python version are important, you must be sure that your *jupyter*, *jupyter_tensorboard*, *tensorflow* have the same python version.
+If your tensorflow python and jupyter python versions are different, e.g., use tensorflow in py2 but jupyter starts in py3, both versions of tensorflow(py2 and py3) should be installed, and jupyter_tensorboard should install to py3, in accordance with jupyter.

-2. Enabling the notebook server to load the server extension.
+#.
+Enabling the notebook server to load the server extension.
 A `jupyter` subcommand is provided for this.
 You can enable the serverextension and the configurator nbextensions listed below for the current user with

     ``jupyter tensorboard enable --user``

     The command accepts the same flags as the ``jupyter serverextension`` command provided by notebook versions >= 5.0, including ``--system`` to enable in system-wide config (the default), or ``--sys-prefix`` to enable in config files inside python's ``sys.prefix``, such as for a virtual environment.
 The provided ``jupyter tensorboard`` command can also be used to ``disable``.

-Once installed, you'll need to restart the notebook server.
-Once restarted, you should be able to find the tensorboard user interfaces as described below.
+#.
+Restart the jupyter notebook server.

 Usage
 -----